okx/okexchain-docs/nodes/node-requirement/upgrade-node.md

 exchaind unsafe-reset-all
 ```

 Your node is now in a pristine state while keeping the original `priv_validator.json` and `config.toml`.
-If you had any sentry nodes or full nodes setup before, your node will still try to connect to them, but may fail if they haven't also been upgraded.
+If you had any sentry nodes or full nodes setup before, your node will still try to connect to them, but may fail if they haven’t also been upgraded.

 ## Restart